The Best of Everything

 January.
 Neil Tucker's play "Joan and the Zulus" (based on Joan's Pepsi travels in Africa and starring Grace Zabriskie as Joan) opens at the Cast Theatre in Hollywood.

-Joan's Oscar for Mildred Pierce is sold at auction for $68,500.
+June 19.
+At a Christie's sale by daughter Cathy LaLonde, Joan's Oscar for Mildred Pierce is sold for $68,500.

 A&E airs a 60-minute Joan documentary, "Always the Star," as part of its Biography series.